ubinux/dnf-plugin-tui/README.md

     - Dnf tui will save what you have done until you run init again.
 ```

-After init, you can manage packages by TUI or command line.
+After init, you can manage packages by tui or command line.

-### 3.1.3 Manage packages in TUI
+### 3.1.3 Manage packages in tui

-  Dnf TUI(textual user interface) Function is developed for dnf.
-With TUI, it is easy to customize rootfs for target.
+  Dnf tui(textual user interface) Function is developed for dnf.
+With tui, it is easy to customize rootfs for target.
   <br/>Note
   <br/>&emsp;- Please make sure your screen is at least 24 lines and 80 columns.
   <br/>&emsp;- In "Confirm" interface and "License" interface, you can use "←" or "→" to choose "Yes" or "No", and use "Enter" to confirm.
 "F4" can help you back to previous interface.

-  By the following command you can enter the main interface of TUI.
+  By the following command you can enter the main interface of tui.
   ```
       # dnf tui
         ┌────────────────────────┤ Select your operation ├─────────────────────────┐